Mycotoxins

 Rwanda — Draft Standard DRS 635:2026 Fish Feed Premix — Specification

-Rwanda has proposed draft standard DRS 635:2026, introducing mandatory compositional, contaminant, and labeling requirements for fish feed premixes.
-Manufacturers must prepare for rigorous heavy metal and microbiological testing to ensure compliance and maintain market access for aquaculture inputs.
+Rwanda has proposed draft standard DRS 635:2026 establishing mandatory compositional, contaminant, and labeling requirements for fish feed premixes.
+Manufacturers must align production and testing protocols with strict heavy metal and microbiological limits to ensure continued market access for aquaculture inputs.

 members.wto.orgRwandaRwanda